msrbaker/ApiGoogleDrive/deploy/README.md

 To deploy it manually, continue reading here.

+#### Copying source code

+Copy the source code to a subdirectory: `cp -pr ../app ./app`.
+This can be deleted after deploying.

 #### Setting environment vars

 Create an `.env` file with the required environment variables (mor info in *docs/SETTINGS.md*).
 A sample `env` file is provided for copying: `cp env .env`.